Snowflake-Labs/sfquickstarts/site/sfguides/src/developing-react-native-applications-using-hybrid-tables-sql-alchemy-flask/developing-react-native-applications-using-hybrid-tables-sql-alchemy-flask.md

      - Not sure if you have it installed?
 Run `nvm` or `nvm -v` at the command line and hit enter.
 If you encounter a "command not found" error, you likely do not have it installed.
 12. Install Node v14 (required to run the site locally) using nvm: `nvm install 14`
      - If you have Homebrew installed, run: `brew install node@14`
-13. Set the project to use Node v14 by running `nvm use`
+13. Set the project to use Node v14 by running `nvm use 14`
 14. Run ``` npm install ``` to install dependancies
 15. Run ``` npx expo start --clear ``` and hit ``` w ``` key to run the app in a web browser
 16. This launches the app in Web Browser